BaseInfinity/dozukiGrabBag/README.md

 1. Add unit testing!
 2. Can I use Flow?
+3. (bug) Grab bag will not update if a guide is added. (but, we are ready for offline display of guides)
+4. (bug) Can add the same item.
+      I thought an item would represent actual physical possessions.
+      Now, I realize the grab bags is more of a collection of favorites.
+      I need to consider removing items from the device list that are already in the grab bag.

 # SUGGESTIONS

 1. Cache the images? base64 encode them and store them in the data tree when they are retrieved for the first time.
 2. Grab Bag is currently sorted by name.
 Might be nice to let the user control the order like a OS desktop does.
-3. Clicking a grab bag item opens an 'action' dialog (reactstrap lib)... delete, add notes, open wiki page.
-    1. Make the grab bag use grab bag items to support this.
-4. Search control that filters the grab bag display.
+3. Search control that filters the grab bag display.

 # 'create-react-app' Details